troykyo/dssloopholes.github.io/category/digitalization/Digital Twin.md

 ﻿## Digital Twin

 Digital twins are virtual representations of physical products, systems, or processes.
 They are created using digital models that mirror the characteristics and behavior of their real-world counterparts.
 These virtual twins are updated in real-time or periodically throughout the life-cycle of the product or system, capturing data and enabling analysis, simulation, and optimization.
-In the fashion industry, digital twins can be used to enhance various aspects of the product life-cycle, from design and production to retail and post-consumer stages.
+In the fashion industry, digital twins can be used to enhance various aspects of the product life-cycle, from design and production to retail and post-user stages.

 #### Design and Development